Svojkovice (Rokycany District): Geography

 Svojkovice is located about 4 km northeast of Rokycany and 18 km east of Plzeň.
 The western part of the municipality lies in the Švihov Highlands, the eastern parts extends into the Křivoklát Highlands.
-The highest point is the Vydřiduch hill at 513 m above sea level.
+The highest point is the hill Vydřiduch at 513 m above sea level.
 The stream Holoubkovský potok flows through the municipality.

 History

 The first written mention of Svojkovice is from 1379 under the name Svejkovice.
 It was then owned by the Rosenberg family as a part of the Strašice estate.
 The settlement was located a trade route leading from Prague to Rokycany.
 In 1422, it was sold to Zdeněk of Rožmitál and joined to the Zbiroh estate.
 Since then Svejkovice has shared the owners and destinies with this estate.

 The Thirty Years' War left Svejkovice completely abandoned.
 It was not until 1712 that resettlement of the village was documented.
 In 1860, the railway near the village was built, but the local railway station was not built until 1923.
 In 1886, a school was opened and Svejkovice became an independent municipality.
 In 1901, the village was severely damaged by fire.
 In 1924, the name of the village was officially changed to Svojkovice.

-In May 1945, Svojkovice was liberated by the Soviet army.
+In May 1945, Svojkovice was liberated by the Soviet Army.
 In 1959 a public swimming pool opened.
 In 1960, Svojkovice with Hůrky were incorporated into the municipality of Volduchy.
 On 1 July 1970, however, Svojkovice separated.
-From 1 January 1980 to 23 November 1990, Svojkovice was an administrative part of Rokycany.
+From 1 January 1980 to 23 November 1990, Svojkovice was a municipal part of Rokycany.
 Since 24 November 1990, it has been a separate municipality.